Pappa Ante Portas: Background

 The title "Pappa ante portas" alludes to Hannibal ante portas! ("Hannibal before the gates!"), an often-cited Roman call referring to Carthaginian commander Hannibal on his way to Rome to conquer it in 211 BC.

 Pappa is an alternative spelling of German "papa" (dad).

 Director Loriot said it would be a family's best-known call of fear and thus would fit perfectly with his story.

 The film was shot at the Babelsberg Studios in Potsdam, with most outside scenes being shot in Berlin.
 The final scene in which the birthday party is held was shot at Ahlbeck Pier.

 Commercial success

-Approximately 3.5 million people saw the film in movie theaters.
-This makes it the most successful German movie production in 1991.
+Approximately 3.5 million people saw the film in movie theaters, making it the most successful German movie production in 1991.

 In the same year, due to its commercial success, the film received the 'Goldene Leinwand'.